-TOP 10 SYMPTOMS OF CONSTIPATION
+SYMPTOMS OF CONSTIPATION - TOP 10 SYMPTOMS

 A person's hand holds a pill, illustrating treatment for constipation symptoms.